Satisfactory Academic Progress Policy

 The quantitative component has two parts, (1) Required completion of courses and (2) Maximum timeframe.

-Completion of coursework measures the rate of progress toward the degree, based on how many credits were successfully completed out of all credits attempted.
-A successful attempt is defined as a course in which a passing grade is earned.
+The maximum time frame is defined as 150 percent of the published length of the program.
 Students must complete their program(s) of enrollment within the published timeframe.
 The maximum lengths of study depend on the degree(s) you are pursuing.
 All credits attempted are included in the SAP calculation, even if the attempted credit/course was not funded using Title IV Aid.

 SAP Status